 After video game developer Hideo Kojima left Konami in 2015, many wondered what his next move would be.
 Would he go small and develop an indie game or leave the industry entirely?
 In the end, it seems Kojima may be making his biggest game yet.

-Death Stranding debuted at E3 2016, and it quickly became the game with the cryptic title and an equally bizarre premise.
-Since that announcement, more details have been teased and even more eccentric trailers have been shown alongside an impressive cast that continues to grow.
+Death Stranding debuted at E3 2016, and it quickly became known for its cryptic title and equally bizarre premise.
+Since that announcement, more details have been teased — and even more eccentric trailers have been shown featuring an impressive cast that continues to grow.
 Yet we still don’t fully know what Death Stranding is about.

 Kojima is notorious for the baroque, philosophical, thematically complex, and deeply strange plots of his long-running Metal Gear Solid series.
 Freed from the constraints of working under the umbrella of a major publisher, he seems to be leaning into those tendencies even further with Death Stranding.
 True to form, he’s been very vague so far about the game’s plot, giving out bits and pieces of information in trailers and in statements.

 One trailer that appeared to give us a sense of the game’s bizarre world debuted at The Game Awards in December 2017.
 Rain pours down on a dark and barren landscape.
 Three men in worker jumpsuits are in distress after an apparent car wreck.
 One man’s suit has an attached capsule with a floating, live baby inside, along with a mechanical claw that seems to have some form of artificial intelligence.
 A shadowy figure with his own mechanical claw emerges.
 The first man detaches his baby capsule from his suit, then proceeds to get flipped upside down from a vine below the water before stabbing himself (likely under the control of the shadowy figure).